 “California cool meets manicured elegance at SIXTY Beverly Hill…This modern Beverly Hills hotel blends upscale comfort with custom made furniture and unexpected design elements.” – Hospitality Online.com

-The project involves renovating the exterior and interior of an eight-story hotel, including new roof-top bar and pool levels.
-It is being completed in phases.
+The project involved renovating the exterior and interior of an eight-story hotel, built on the bones of a 1960s Best Western motel, to include new roof-top bar and pool levels.
+It was completed in phases.

 We gutted the building to its brutalist concrete and plaster shell and opened up the third-floor parking level to create a visual void/dividing line that reveals the hierarchical order of spaces.
 Guest rooms inhabit the upper five-story volume, or “floating box,” above the third-floor void.
 The restaurant and public spaces anchor the building to the street below.

 Perched on top of the guest room box are two new outdoor floors.
 One is an open roof-top bar and lounge where a mature live olive tree rises from the center of the bar back and trellised spaces provide stunning views of Beverly Hills.
 One design critic has called the space “an impossibly cool cocktail bar that perfectly captures the hotel’s unique blend of New York hip and Los Angeles cool.”